suffolklibraries/lgc/content/collections/events/group-a-ipswich-21-2.md

     content:
       -
         type: text
-        text: 'Join us for an exciting half-term project as part of our vocal performance initiative, Group A. ' -
+        text: 'Join Britten Pears Arts for an exciting half-term project as part of their vocal performance initiative, Group A. '
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'Collaborate with other young people for a day of song writing and singing. ' -
+        text: 'If you''re aged between 8-18 years, then come along to collaborate with other young people for a day of song writing and singing. '
+  -
     type: paragraph
     content: